 Extensive renovations made in 2010 – 2011 have added entrances for those with special needs, fully accessible bathrooms, and a guest refectory and kitchen.

-To book a retreat, at either the Monastery Guesthouse or at Emery House, please contact the Guesthouse Manager/Receptionist by e-mail at email@example.com or by telephone at (617) 876-3037 extension 10.
+To book a retreat, at either the Monastery Guesthouse or at Emery House, please contact the Guesthouse Manager at firstname.lastname@example.org.